Thinkwise/docs/docs/kb/exchange.md

 net stop ExchangeSyncService && net start ExchangeSyncService
 ```

 After restarting, it takes a few minutes for all users to be registered.
-Then, depending on the time that the Connector has not worked, it can still take a long time to process all Exchange items that have accumulated.
+It can then still take a long time to process all Exchange items that have accumulated, depending on the time that the Connector has not worked.

 #### Re-register the users